emberjs/website/source/guides/testing/testing-components.md

 });
 ```

-with an accompanying Handlebars template:
+... with an accompanying Handlebars template:

 ```handlebars
 Pretty Color: {{name}}
 ```

-Unit testing this component can be done using the `moduleForComponent` helper.
+... can be done using the `moduleForComponent` helper.
-This helper will find the component by name (pretty-color) and it's template (if
+The following helper will find a component named "pretty-color" and its template
-available).
+(if available).

 ```javascript
 moduleForComponent('pretty-color');
 ```

-Now each of our tests has a function `subject()` which aliases the create
+Now each test following the `moduleForComponent` call has a `subject()` function,
-method on the component factory.
+which aliases the create method on the component factory.

-Here's how we would test to make sure rendered HTML changes when changing the
+We can test to make sure that changing the component's color property updates
-color on the component:
+the rendered HTML:

 ```javascript
 test('changing colors', function(){